Learn You a Postgres for Great Good!

 - [[Architecture/Transactions|Technical Reference: Transactions]]

-> **The Purpose**: To explain how Postgres consumes system resources (RAM, CPU, Disk) and how to tune the "Elephant's Appetite."
+> **The Purpose**: To explain how Postgres consumes physical resources (RAM, CPU, Disk) and how to decide which process gets fed first when contention is inevitable.

 - [[Manuscript/06 - Resource Management & Processes/6.4 - Vacuum & Freezing (The Housekeepers)|6.4 Vacuum & Freezing (The Housekeepers)]]